Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

 The :class:`~pytorch_lightning.utilities.cli.LightningCLI` class also has two methods that can be used to run code before and after :code:`trainer.fit` is
 executed: :meth:`~pytorch_lightning.utilities.cli.LightningCLI.before_fit` and
 :meth:`~pytorch_lightning.utilities.cli.LightningCLI.after_fit`.
-A simple
+A realistic
-example for these would be to send an email before and after fit.
+example for these would be to send an email before and after the execution of fit.
 The code would be something like:

 .. testcode::